chethana101/timp-validate/README.md

         fields: [
             {
                 element: "username",
-                message: "Username can not be empty"
+                message: "Username can not be empty",
                 set: "#custom-element",
             },
             {